Art Union Lottery vs Traditional Lottery House Prizes: The Complete Australian Comparison

 Finding Public Financial Records

-A transparent charity will show lottery revenue clearly separated from other funding.
-If you cannot find a lottery operator on the ACNC register, call your state's gaming authority.
-They can confirm whether a specific lottery is licensed.
+If you cannot find the lottery, call your state's gaming authority.
+They can confirm if it is licensed.

 State-by-State Licensing Differences